xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 - Select the Test Case you want to execute.
 - Click the arrow icon right next to the **Run** button.
 In the drop-down list, select your preferred browser.
 To execute it with the default browser, Windows users can press the key combination of **Ctrl + Shift + A**; Mac users press **Command+Shift+A**.
+- Observe the test result on Log Viewer.

 > After the execution is completed, you can view the test results in [Katalon TestOps](https://https.analytics.katalon.com).
 >